 Striking Hondius Map of Southeast Asia

-Fine example of Hondius' map of China and Southeast Asia, from a French edition of the Mercator-Hondius Atlas.
+Fine example of Hondius' map of China and Southeast Asia, from the famous Mercator-Hondius Atlas.

 Extending from India to the coasts of Southern China with the Pearl River Estuary, Canton and Formosa, it also includes all of the Malay Peninsula and Indochina, northern Borneo, and the Philippines.